Master of Public Service & Administration

 - Peace Corps

-PPIA Junior Summer Institute Participants: If you participated in the PPIA Junior Summer Institute, email firstname.lastname@example.org with a copy of your transcript.
+- PPIA Junior Summer Institute Participants: If you participated in the Public Policy International Affairs Junior Summer Institute (JSI), email firstname.lastname@example.org with a copy of your transcript.
 We will pay the application fee for you and reply with further instructions for you to submit your application. **DO NOT** pay the application fee.
 Refunds cannot be given once payment is made.

-McNair Scholars: Texas A&M will pay the application fee for McNair Scholars.
+McNair Scholars: Texas A&M partners with the McNair Scholars program to pay the application fee for applicants to various programs across campus.
+Scholars must provide a letter from their McNair Program Director verifying their status as a McNair Scholar in good standing to receive the fee waiver.
 For next steps, visit or contact Texas A&M Office of Admissions.

 In the Supporting Information quadrant ➡ Documents section of GradCAS*, upload a current résumé (up to two pages max) that includes activities after high school.
 A Résumé Template is available for reference: